 Not on Cable Matters.
-All cables on that store are accurately labeled to help you make an informed choice.
+All cables in that store are accurately labeled to help you make an informed choice.
 But knowing what is Cat7 can save you some headaches when it comes to upgrading your Ethernet cables.

 So, what is Cat7?
 It's an Ethernet cable for sure, but you probably don’t need to worry about it.
+In fact, we’re almost certain you’d be better off with a Cat6A, or Cat 8 Ethernet cable instead.

 By the numbers